Social Anthropology (journal)

 Social Anthropology (French: Anthropologie Sociale) is a quarterly peer-reviewed academic journal published since 2007 by Wiley-Blackwell on behalf of the European Association of Social Anthropologists.
 It was established in 1992 and originally published by Cambridge University Press.
-The editors-in-chief are Laia Soto Bermant and Nikolai Ssorin-Chaikov.
+The editors-in-chief are Laia Soto Bermant and Nikolai Ssorin-Chaikov, russian anthropologist specializing in the anthropology of the gift.
 Articles are published in English or French.

 In 2019, the journal began publishing up to two additional supplementary issues of online-only, special thematic content.

 According to the Journal Citation Reports, the journal has a 2019 impact factor of 1.639.

 Editors-in-chief

 The following people have been editors-in-chief: